everythingajw/runasm/README.md

 # runasm

-Run a single-file aarch64 assembly program.
+Build and run a single-file aarch64 assembly program.

 ## Usage

 Run `runasm.sh` with `-h` or `--help` for usage.
+Examples are below.

+## Obtaining

+You can clone the repository or just download the script itself.
+I suggest you place this in a directory on your PATH so you can access it everywhere.

+Remember to make the script executable: `chmod +x /path/to/runasm.sh`

 ## Examples